-The Association is substantially supported by member dues and meeting and exhibit revenues.
+The Association is substantially supported by dues and meetings revenues.
 As part of the Association's liquidity management, it has a goal to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.

-The Association's financial assets available with one year of the balance sheet date for general expenditure are as follows:
+The Association's financial assets available with one year of the consolidated statement of financial position date for general expenditure are as follows as of December 31, 2020: